Gauguin the Alchemist & Picasso’s Greatest Year

 See Two Avant-Garde Innovators of Modern Art

-This October, Paris is home to two mammoth exhibitions; as the experimentation of Paul Gauguin is studied in all-encompassing retrospective at the Grand Palais.
-The ingenuity of Gauguin would later inspire the most influential artist of the 20th century – Pablo Picasso; who’s most significant year is the focus of the ‘1932’ exposition at Musée Picasso.
+This October, Paris is home to two mammoth exhibitions, as the experimentation of Paul Gauguin is studied in all-encompassing retrospective at the Grand Palais.
+Later, the ingenuity of Gauguin would also inspire the most influential artist of the 20th century - a certain Pablo Picasso; whose most significant year is the focus of the ‘1932’ exposition at Musée Picasso.

 11th October 2017 – 22nd January 2018